Spousal Testimonial Immunity

 Neshanian Law Firm Offers Effective Legal Counsel

 If you have more questions about the metes and bounds of spousal evidentiary privileges, you should speak with an experienced attorney.
-At Neshanian Law Firm, our legal team has experience working on various cases, including family law cases that crossover into criminal law, such as domestic violence.
+At The Neshanian Law Firm, Inc., our legal team has experience working on various cases, including family law cases that crossover into criminal law, such as domestic violence.
 We are here to make sure you have quality legal advice and advocacy, so your legal rights and interests are not in danger.